spier/springerquotes/README.md

 There are two interesting pieces to this application that I want to highlight:

-* It uses the [Emphasis Library](https://github.com/NYTimes/Emphasis) for the quote selection effect in the UI, and I have ported that code to ruby as well for use as the server side counter part (see `./emphasis` folder).
+* It uses the [Emphasis JavaScript Library](https://github.com/NYTimes/Emphasis) for the quote selection effect in the UI.
+I have ported the Javascript code to ruby as well, for use as the server side counter part (see `./emphasis` folder).
-* I use XSLT to transform the XML format returned by the Springer API into XHTML that can be used for the web.
+* It uses XSLT to transform Springer's A++ XML format, as returned by the Springer API, into XHTML that can be used for the web.

 ## Tools used